-Families can talk about Ronja's best attributes in Ronja, the Robber's Daughter.
+Families can talk about Ronja's character strengths in Ronja, the Robber's Daughter.
 How would you rate her courage?
 Her empathy?
 Her loyalty to her friends?
 How do these qualities compare with those you look for in a friend or strive for yourself?

 Are strong female characters becoming more common in movies and on TV series?
 Are gender stereotypes challenged in this story or in others you've seen with girls at the forefront?
 Why is this a positive change?
 Are there any negative results that might come of it?